martavp/pypsa-in-prime/README.md

 #### Solution to "memory error".

 The config file should include a path to a folder where the temporal files during the solving of the network are saved.
-Best practice is to use the scratch memory:
+The best practice is to use the scratch memory:

 > tmpdir: "scratch/$SLURM_JOB_ID"